ianderrington/genai/docs/Understanding/prompting/index.md

 Because often an individual query or generation may be insufficient to produce the desired outputs, it may be necessary to use [cognitive architectures](../agents/cognitive_architecture.md) as part of [chains](../agents/cognitive_architecture.md).
 Here, we describe one-shot prompting methods, may function without multiple LLM-calls.

-It is also important to note, that while [manual methods](#manual-methods) are essential and may continue, [automatic methods](#automatic-methods) have become common and may help to reduce burdens of identifying sufficiently optimal prompts for certain models and situations.
+It is also important to note, that while [manual methods](#manual-methods) are essential and will continue.
+[Automatic methods](#automatic-methods) have become common and may help to reduce burdens of identifying sufficiently optimal prompts for certain models and situations.
+Because providing additional context through few-shot examples can improve results, [retrieval augmented prompting](#retrieval-augmented-prompting) can be successfully used to extract more effective solutions.

+## Key concepts

+It has been found that the quality of responses is governed by the quality of the prompts.
+The structure of the prompts, as well as application-specific examples can improve the quality.
+The use of examples is called _few-shot_ or _multi-shot_ conditioning, and is distinct from _zero-shot_ prompts that do not give examples.
+Generally, examples can better-enable quality results, even with large LLMs.
+Consequently [retrieval augmented prompting](#retrieval-augmented-prompting), is used to find examples to improve results.

 ## Manual Methods